ncatlab/nlab-content/pages/9/0/2/1/1209/content.md

 ## Idea

-Bimonoid is a monoid and comonoid in compatible way.
-The compatibility is easy to formulate in symmetric monoidal categories and much harder in nonsymmetric setup.
+A bimonoid is something which is both a monoid and a comonoid in a compatible way.
+The  compatibility is easy to formulate in symmetric monoidal categories and much harder in a nonsymmetric setup.

 ## Definition in symmetric monoidal categories